uswitch/codef-syllabus/content/lesson-2/html/index.md

       unsafe = true
 ```

+**NOTE**: Hugo makes you jump through this particular hoop because it's a potential safety hazard, and the "right" way to do this is via something called _shortcodes_, which we'll cover in the next lesson.
+Given we're the only ones making changes to this site, the config change is fine and is not actually a security risk.

 There are tons of other options for the Markdown renderer, they're all documented [on the Hugo site](https://gohugo.io/getting-started/configuration-markup/).

 # Let's make some content